haiwen/seafile-admin-docs/manual/deploy/outlook_addin_config.md

 First, replace SEAFILE_SERVER_URL with the URL of your Seafile Server and SHARED_SECRET with the key used in Configuring Seahub.

-Second, add either the user credentials of an Seafile user with admin rights or the API-token of such a user.
+Second, add either the user credentials of a Seafile user with admin rights or the API-token of such a user.

 In the next step, create the `index.php` and copy & paste the PHP script: